michaeltoohig/dramatica/README.md

  - `target_duration`
  - `instant_render` (boolean). specifies, if the block should be rendered during *schedule* pass. useful for movie blocks without fixed duration.
+ - `full_auto` - This block is created entirely by dramatica (full_lenght placeholder is added during schedule pass)
  - `jingles` -  array of asset id's for jingle selector

 #### Properties